sastutorials/sastutorials.github.io/tutorials/macros.md

 ![biomass modif output](07/../../screenshots/07_macros/output_tab_macro_mend.png)

 Any time we want to create a new dataset called *terna17_biomass*, it is sufficient to run our new macro *%biomass_modif*.

 <a name="subsect7"></a>

 ## Adding parameters to the macro variable

-**Don't you think the code we wrote above is yet not so flexible?**
+**Don't you think the code we wrote above is yet not that efficient?**

 Whenever we execute *%biomass_modif* we will only be able to modify a **specific column** called *biomass* inside of a **speicific dataset** called *terna17*.